SachiD123/MyPortfolio.github.io/README.md

 ## My codebits on Data Science
-A Data science enthusiast.A constant learner, reading towards a post-graduate degree in Data Analytics.
+A Data science enthusiast.A constant learner, recently completed a post-graduate degree in Data Analytics.
 Interested in application of data science in emerging fields.

 ## Education
 - Master of Data analytics (2022 - 2023)